-The first site to be documented is near the road leading northward from Kamai / Kamajai toward Rokiškis, where Jews from the region were placed in a temporary detention camp established on the grounds of the Tyzenhaus manor.
+The first site to be documented is near the road leading northward from Kamai / Kamajai toward Rokiškis, where a temporary detention camp for Jews from the region had been established on the grounds of the Tyzenhaus manor.
 Some of the more prosperous Jews from the town of Svėdasai were being transported with their possession to the camp on horse carts by ethnic Lithuanians from Svėdasai.
-En route, the captors decided on the way to kill the Jews and plunder their property.
+En route, the captors murdered the Jews and plundered their property.

 After confirming that the site has not been known to Lithuania’s Holocaust Museum (the “Green House”), Yad Vashem, or the U.S. Holocaust Memorial Museum (“USHMM”), we encouraged the Rokiškis museum to investigate the facts and document their findings.